SchweizerischeBundesbahnen/atlas/service-point-directory/README.md

 on [GitHub](https://github.com/ElectronicChartCentre/java-vector-tile) and simplified to handle Point-Geometries-Only.

-#### Important!
+#### Important DEV-notice!
 Provide all input coordinates for vector tiles in Wgs84WebMercator (SRID:3857) spatial reference.

 ## Links